Daksh-shaikh/Mini-Project1--Insurance-Claim/README.md

 Seaborn

 Dataset
 The dataset used in this project contains information about the Age, Sex, BMI, Children, Smoker, Region, Charges and claims.
-The dataset is available in the data folder.
+The dataset is available in the insurance.csv.